The Aster flower meaning varies based on its myths, beliefs and symbolism.

 Taurus and Libra birth flower

 Although the goddess Astracea transforms into the constellation of Virgo, alchemist place the Aster flower under the dominion of the planet Venus.
+This makes it a great Taurus and Libra birth flower.

 The association of the Aster flower under the dominion of Venus might come from either the Chinese aster or during the Victorian Era.